GreenGiantGraphics/PeopleChange/README.md

 update: February 5th 2015 -

-I am still exploring the technology that will create the project, leaning towards AngualarJS.
+I am still exploring the technology that will create the project, leaning towards Angular JS.